pi-hole/docs/docs/guides/vpn/dual-VPN.md

 systemctl start openvpn@server2.service
 ```

-If the distro doesn’t have `systemctl` you may use commands like below to start your OpenVPN with your second configuration as a daemon:
+If your distro doesn’t have `systemctl` you may use commands like below to start OpenVPN with your second configuration as a daemon:

 ```
 /usr/sbin/openvpn --daemon --writepid /var/run/openvpn/server2.pid --cd /etc/openvpn --config server2.conf --script-security 2